13Aluminium/portfolio/README.md

 ## Usage

-You may use this template for your own portfolio as long as you give me proper credit by linking back to my profile.
+You may use this template for your own portfolio.

 For more details on hosting this site, you may refer to [A Step-by-Step Guide: Deploying on Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/)